 Designing your new home

 Determine if bushfire is considered to be an issue at your proposed house site.
 In the event that it is the Planning for Bushfire Protection guidelines established by the Rural Fire Service 2006, will need to be incorporated into the design of your building site, and in some cases, the design of your dwelling.
-Consultation should be arranged with the local Fire Mitigation Officer at the Rural Fire Service if you are unsure of what level of fire protection will be required on your property.
-Council recommends that you visit the following website: www.rfs.nsw.gov.au
+Council recommends that you visit the following website: www.rfs.nsw.gov.au/plan-and-prepare

 Ensure you take BASIX into consideration when designing your new home.
 BASIX is a new planning requirement that affects anyone building a new home or dual occupancy in NSW.
 It is being introduced across NSW to improve energy and water efficiencies in homes.
 All applications for new dwellings will require a BASIX certificate.
 For further information visit www.basix.nsw.gov.au/information/new_to_basix.jsp